thinkst/canarytools-docs/docs/api-reference/bird-management.md

       - name: use_console_url
         required: false
         type: boolean
-        description: If True, instructs the device to update over HTTP from the Console
+        description: If True, instructs the Bird to update over HTTP from the Console
       - name: url
         required: false
         type: string